Good stuff

 Paddles control the regeneration to give you something else to occupy yourself.
 The brake pedal itself, mind, isn't as sharp and predictable as the accelerator.
 Which is a pity.

-We haven't tested the RWD version yet, but we suspect that'll be just as satisfying to drive and would give you some money left for an option pack.
+We haven't tested the RWD version yet, but we suspect that'll be just as satisfying to drive and spare some money for the optional winter pack that bunldes in that efficiency boosting heat pump.

 Does the shape kill the space?